OverseaMSH/TLA-4032-HematiAndMousavi/README.md

+# Final Project of Theory of Languages and Automata
 # LL(1) Grammar Parser Project

 This project is a final assignment for the *Theory of Machines and Languages* course, Spring 1404 (2025), by Mohammadjavad Jalilvand and Hossein Babazadeh.
 The goal is to implement a simple compiler component that parses input using LL(1) grammars and builds a parse tree using a Deterministic Pushdown Automaton (DPDA).